ColorsWind/WSL-Port-Forwarding/README.md

 The added rules will be deleted automatically when the script exits normally, so you only need to delete the script.
 That is, if you install by pip, use `pip uninstall wsl_port_forwarding`, or if you install from source, just delete `port_forwarding.py`.

-If you need to manually delete the configuration added by the script, you can run in power shell (or cmd) on Windows with **administrators privilege**.
+If you need to manually delete the configuration added by the script, you can run in powershell (or cmd) in Windows with **administrators privilege**.

 ```powershell
 netsh.exe interface portproxy reset ipv4